jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 ````

 Like multi-threading, we need to tell Julia how many processes to add.
 We can
-do this either by starting Jlia with the `-p N` command line argument, or by
+do this either by starting Julia with the `-p N` command line argument, or by
 using `Distributed.addprocs`:

 ````julia